 1. Use Your Military Training

 Make use of whatever skills you have learned through the military to make money on the side.
 Example: One sailor I know got sent to locksmith school to change locks and open safes.
 After also paying for an extra class on auto locksmithing, they can easily run a profitable business on base since others would have a hard time getting on.

 You can use this skill translator to match your rate to civilian jobs.

 2. Become a Mechanic

 It’s hard to find a reliable mechanic that you can trust to do a good job for reasonable prices.
 As someone in the military life, it is even harder when you’re always moving around and can’t keep those relationships you build.
 Because of this, military families usually look for someone that’s recommended in the community.
 Get out and advertise your services, and this could be you!

 Also look into other repair jobs like: plumbing and handyman work (might be needed by military spouses whose husbands are deployed!)

 People love to eat good food.
 If you can cook, you can capitalize off of that.
-In particular, single military members and those living on base would be a great customer-base to market to; They usually love a chance to eat home-cooked food.
-Service members who have to stand watch or have duty are also more likely to buy food.
+In particular, single military members and those living on base would be a great customer-base to market to; they usually love a chance to eat home-cooked food.
+Service members who have to stand watch or have duty are also more likely to buy meals.

 There are many military-friendly companies that would make great second jobs for active duty members.
-They are willing to be flexible enough for you to work their during your off-duty time.
-However, you might have to request permission from your commanding officer before taking a job.
+They are willing to be flexible enough for you to work there during your off-duty time.
+However, you might have to request permission from your commanding officer (or other higher-up) before taking a job.

 These are the best part time jobs for active military that I know of: